How to Get Rid of Mold in a Shower (DIY Guide)

 How long should I let the shower framing dry after cleaning mold?

 Anywhere from one day to several days depending on ventilation, humidity, and how wet the framing was.
+If you can run a fan or dehumidifier in the bathroom, do it.
+Don’t close the walls until the wood feels and reads dry.

 Do I need a waterproofing membrane if I’m using cement board?